How To Ask Customers For Google Reviews

 It goes without saying that the most genuine and natural looking reviews are the ones that customers leave without any prompting.
 That’s not to say you can’t prompt someone into writing a review by asking them directly what they thought of your business and if they minded leaving a review.
 Far from incentivising, engaging with someone directly about their experience is actually good customer service and will often prompt a (hopefully) positive review on your Google My Business page.

-Here are some steps you can take to make the process a little easier and a positive outcome more likely:
+Here are some steps you can take to make the Google review process a little easier and a positive outcome more likely:

 - Timing is Everything